Highlights include more ToBRFV-resistant tomatoes, dual-purpose watermelons, and extended precision agriculture software

 “We are trying to find the synergies between BASF’s crop protection products and seeds.
 We hope we can secure the maximum yield of every seed with the correct doses and applications of crop protection products.”

-In addition, BASF has a tool called YouSustain to allow growers to assess the sustainability of their farm against approximately 200 indicators.
+In addition, BASF has a tool called YouSustain to allow growers to assess the sustainability of their farm against around 200 indicators.

-The aim is to help producers improve the efficiency of their production processes, provide data for ESG reports, and meet customer requirements and facilitate exports.
+The aim is to help producers improve the efficiency of their production processes, to provide data for ESG reports, and to meet customer requirements and facilitate exports.